-I find it more desirable to sub-classify such images for clarity and ease of helping my clients to describe and decide on what look and feel of imagery they are wishing to create.
+I find it more desirable and useful to sub-classify such images for clarity and ease of helping my clients to describe and decide on what look and feel of imagery they are wishing to create.
 This is my breakdown and classification for the variations of boudoir photography.

 Classic Boudoir: Photographs taken in the setting of the classical definition of boudoir.
 Featuring the subject getting ready such as doing hair, make-up etc. She may be dressing, dressed, undressing, or undressed.
 She may be wearing clothes or in her lingerie.
 Her attitude, pose and expression are not overtly sexual in its styling.

 Classy Boudoir: Can be similar to the above example, but without clear reference to the boudoir as a setting (such as on a living room sofa) but is still indoors.
 This category has a greater number of possibilites since it is free from the limits of the definition of the boudoir, however, follows somewhat closely the idea of not being overtly sexy.
 Playful, however, is more often classified into this category.